Ten Commandments Display Requirement

 Challenges to the Law

 There are a number of challenges to the Texas law requiring posting of the Ten Commandments in classrooms, as well as with similar laws in other states.
 On Wednesday, August 20, 2025, a federal judge in San Antonio temporarily halted the requirement to display the Ten Commandments in classrooms, but the ruling only applied to the 11 school districts specifically named in the lawsuit.
 Hays CISD is not one of those districts.
-Accordingly, Hays CISD, at present, is still required to post the Ten Commandments by September 1, 2025, when the new state law becomes effective.
+Accordingly, Hays CISD, at present, is still required to post the Ten Commandments.

 Comments Regarding the Law